Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.1 - Auto-Pilot Mode/README.md

 > [!IMPORTANT]
 > Copilot Enterprise Feature only!
 In order to use the Pull Request Summaries  feature you need a Copilot Enterprise License and have this feature enabled in your GitHub account.

-### Lab 5.3 - Changing Altitude to mitigate turbulence - Adjust Pull Request
+### Step 4: - Changing Altitude to mitigate turbulence - Adjust Pull Request

-> [!Note]
+> [!WARNING]
-> You must complete the previous lab before continuing with this one
+> You must complete the previous lab before continuing.

 - Change HealthCheck code to be more stable